asrarzuiran/pdsnd_github/README.md

 In NOV9-2024 I create this project and README file.

 ### Project Title
-Data Science Programming with Python Project
+Data Science Programming with Python Project.

 ### Description
-Describe what your project is about and what it does
+create an interactive experience that help you explore data related to bike share systems for three major cities in the United States—Chicago, New York City and Washington.

 ### Files used
 Include the files used